uuos/website/src/v2/source/smartcontractdebugging.md

 debug.enable()
 ```

 Set breakpoint at your python smart contract source code in Eclipse.
-If your Python smart contract source code does not placed in UUOS/contracts directory, them you need to run the following code to specify your source code directory and your smart contract source code file must under directory with the same name.
+If your Python smart contract source code does not placed in UUOS/contracts directory, then you need to run the following code to specify your source code directory and your smart contract source code file must under directory with the same name.

 ```
  sys.path.append(<folder where source code directory in>)